noahchalifour/swiftui-siri-waveform-view/README.md

 ## Installation

-To install, simply drag and drop the `SwiftUI-SiriWaveView/SiriWaveView` folder into your project (NOTE: Make sure you add it to the proper target(s) in XCode)
+To install, simply drag and drop the `SwiftUI-SiriWaveView/SiriWaveView` folder into your project (NOTE: Make sure you select `Create groups` when adding the folder to your project).

 ## Usage